You are here

 - Vascular Resident or Vascular Fellow

 Abstracts submitted to the VRIC by trainees are scored by the SVS Research and Education Committee.
-Applicants will be notified of the Committee decision by March.
+Applicants will be notified of the Committee decision in March.
 The award consists of complimentary registration to both VRIC and Vascular Discovery Scientific Sessions and a $1,000 award for conference travel (if applicable).
 Trainees who are not traveling to VRIC (local awardee) may still receive the VRIC Trainee Award but will not receive travel funds.